 Aamon gets one in the Updated Re-release; it's revealed during his boss fight in both versions that he's the one that had Rose killed; in the DS bonus chapter, Aamon admits that it was a plan to become the new King of the Nadiria, which has since succeeded; now Aamon takes Psaro's place as a boss, except much harder.

-Alena, sweetie, couldn't you have hit up your dad for a little more cash...?
-At the start of her chapter, Alena's father specifically forbids her from fighting, and tries to keep her locked up in the castle against her will.
-Later on, it becomes less so, as Alena's father is basically forced to accept her, but by that point Alena is so close to her goal she probably figures she can prove she doesn't need it.
+Justified at the start of Alena's chapter, where her father specifically forbids her from fighting and tries to keep her locked up in the castle against her will, so that when she inevitably escapes she has little more than the clothes on her back.
+Later on, the trope becomes less enforced, as Alena's father is basically forced to accept her, but by that point Alena is so close to her goal she probably figures she can prove she doesn't need it.

 As for the other heroes...
-Ragnar is one of the Royal Knights of Burland, but starts with little money and pathetic weapons; this is justified by NPC comments about how the King manages the country.
-Torneko has a wife and son to support, and his boss pays very little.
+Ragnar is one of the Royal Knights of Burland, but starts with little money and pathetic weapons; this is justified by NPC comments about how times are hard and the King is keeping taxes low so the citizens don't suffer.
 Maya and Meena are both popular attractions at a traveling show; however, Maya is shown to be very bad at managing their money.

 Ye Olde Butcherede Englishe: In the DS version, Orifiela and many others at The Azimuth and Zenithia talk in this way, which is a nod to the first two NES Dragon Quest games.